 What are the current experimental challenges?

-:
+Stefanie Dietl: A current challenge lies in accurately detecting and quantifying individual ionic liquid components within skin layers to understand and improve the selection of specific cations or anions for each application.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 3.2.1